tfabris/Close-Encounters-Mothership-Scanner/README.md

 >  to merge with and separate from one another.
 Like the other light patterns,
 >  the scanner effect was filmed in its own separate pass."

-I'm currently trying to contact Robert Swarthe for more details.
-I'm interested in finding old photos of the fiber optic rig, and in particular, I'm hoping that photos exist of the original transparencies he created for the effect.
-The simulation could be potentially very accurate if we could find out what the original zigzag patterns actually looked like.
-If anyone can help me find his contact information, please let me know at tfabris@gmail.com .
+I'm currently talking to Robert Swarthe and getting more details about the zigzag patterns, with the intention of making the simulation more accurate.

 Special note: This code is intended for use with CRGBW LED strips.
 Note the "W" at the end of the "CRGBW".
 This means that the strips have red, green, and blue